lucidlemon/PraiseTheSave/README.md

 # PraiseTheSave
-Simple Tool to Backup your Dark Souls Games Savegames (I, II and III)
+Simple Tool to Backup your Dark Souls Games Savegames (I, I Remastered, II and III)

 Hey there,